NHL Free Agents 2026: Top 50 List by Position

 8Ryan Donato30CHI$2MDepth

-Malkin and Kopitar both have public "I'll retire where I started" stances — per TSN's March reporting — which means neither is a true open-market play.
-That leaves Elias Lindholm as the only legitimate top-6 center available, and his $7.75M current AAV sets his floor.
+Malkin and Kopitar both hold public "I'll retire where I started" stances per TSN's March reporting, which means neither is a true open-market play.
+Malkin's Cyrillic Coda piece breaks down his last-dance arithmetic in Pittsburgh, the kind of public retirement-arc soft launch that quietly resets the bridge-deal market for every legacy center on this board.
+That leaves Elias Lindholm as the only legitimate top-6 center available, and his $7.75M current AAV sets his floor on term length.
+Brad Marchand and Steven Stamkos went through the same age-group calculus in 2025; expect similar 2-3 year, no-trade-clause-locked contracts to define this group.

 This is where The Survivor Market flips upside down.
 Defense has 12 legitimate top-4 options, led by an aging-but-productive John Carlson and a true breakout player in Darren Raddysh.
-Expect the biggest July 1 contract in the entire class to come from this list.
+Expect the biggest July 1 contract in the entire class to come from this list, with Connor McDavid-tier cap pressure forcing Edmonton-style competitors to overpay.

 #PlayerAgeTeam2025-26 AAVTier